MUTOR-2/HistoryAndPracticeOfMultimedia/_units/02/index.md

 The first idea of a center dedicated to the research of music and multimedia goes back to conductor and pianist Hermann Scherchen who founded a studio Gravesano, Switzerland.
 He also edited a journal called Gravesaner Blätter (https://elearning.hfmt-hamburg.de/pluginfile.php/8578/mod_page/content/2/00-Inhalt.pdf) to which between 1955 and 1966 some of the great minds of his time such as Boulez, Pierre Schaeffer, Xenakis, Moles, Trautwein, Le Corbusier, Adorno, Meyer-Eppler, Tenney as well as Mathews and Pierce have contributed to.

 ## Bell Labs
 Pierce (1910-2002), an American engineer and author, wrote on electronics and information theory, and developed jointly the concept of pulse-code modulation (PCM) with his Bell Labs colleagues Barney Oliver and Claude Shannon.
 He supervised the Bell Labs team which built the first transistor and gave it its name.
 He was known to give his co-workers, Max Mathews among them, freedom to pursue odd projects without the explicit goal to create products for commercial exploitation.
 Bell Labs had a position for a "research composer in residence" which gave James Tenney and Jean-Claude Risset (1938-2016), a French physicist, pianist and composer, the opportunity to pursue their research interests.
-Jean Claude Risset later became the head of the Computer Department at IRCAM (1975-1979) and composed his the first Duet for one pianist (1989) at the MIT Media Lab.
+Jean Claude Risset later became the head of the Computer Department at IRCAM (1975-1979) and composed his the first Duet for one pianist (1989) at the MIT Media Lab.Bell Labs was responsible for a few computer graphics and music firsts:

+The Bell Labs were noted for the following accomplishments in the area of computer art:
+- 1961: computer performs "Daisy Bell" with music programmed by Max Mathews and speech programmed by John Kelly and Carol Lockbaum.
+This was later the inspiration for the computer "HAL" singing the song in the movie 2001.
+Daisy Bell was also the nickname of one of Alexander Graham Bell's daughters.
+- 1962: The first digital computer art was created at Bell Labs by A. Michael Noll.
+- 1963: The first computer animated film was produced by Edward Zajac at Bell Labs.
+- 1963: The first computer animation language, BEFLIX, was created by Ken Knowlton.
+- 1966: first ASCII art was created by Ken Knowlton.

 ## IRCAM
 The foundation of IRCAM was decided by President Pompidou as early as 1970 on the initiative of Pierre Boulez (1926-2016), who was also to become the institute's long-time director.
 After a planning phase lasting many years, it began operations in 1974.
 It is a historical fact that Boulez, who lived for a time in Baden-Baden in German "exile," had initially approached the physicist and Nobel Prize winner Werner Heisenberg with his idea of an interdisciplinary music research center.
 But Heisenberg, then director of the Munich Max Planck Institute for Physics and Astrophysics and an outstanding figure in German scientific life, had already decided in his youth against a career as a composer and approached Boulez's idea with "uncertainty".
 Thus, the opportunity arose to establish an institute in the center of Paris, excellently equipped both financially and in terms of personnel.
 Accordingly, the list of researchers and musicians who have spent some time at IRCAM is extremely impressive.
 The realization of numerous compositions at IRCAM, for which - as for Boulez' "Répons" (1986) - new software and hardware was developed, is symptomatic of the successful collaboration between musicians and scientists, but also of the increasing academization of computer music and multimedia.